Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentVaries

-EnforcementCounty Sheriff, State Attorneys
+EnforcementCounty Sheriff / State Attorneys

-Penalties vary by contraband and facility.
+Penalties vary by type of contraband and facility.

 Takeoff/landing in state parks (Fla.
 Admin.
 Code R. 62D-2.014(15))